maratai/craftery/fiber_arts/looms.md

 Two-harness counterbalance floor loom, weaving width .
 This folds within seconds (even when warped) and is only 30 lbs. (!).
 This is pricey but has a number of add-ons and accessibility features that I find useful because of chronic health issues.
 I find it a delight to use although a more "technical" weaver probably wants a larger/sturdier loom.

-I bought mine from [Saori Santa Cruz](https://www.etsy.com/shop/saorisantacruz).
-No affiliation, just a very happy repeat customer; Jill's bespoke tutorials are terrific references.
+I bought mine from [Saori Santa Cruz](https://www.etsy.com/shop/saorisantacruz) and some add-ons from [Saori Studio Los Angeles](https://saoristudiola.com/).
+No affiliation, just a very happy repeat customer of both.
+Saori Santa Cruz's Jill has terrific bespoke tutorials; Laura of Saori LA is also great to work with.

 By the way, they're not kidding when they say a smaller floor loom and a larger table loom may have similar footprints!
 The Saori WX60 has more vertical height but the *footprint* in use is nearly the same.